DImuthuUpe/AndroidPdfViewer/README.md

 or
 pdfView.fromBytes(byte[])
 or
-pdfView.fromStream(InputStream)
-or
-pdfView.fromSource(DocumentSource)
-or
-pdfView.fromAsset(String)
+pdfView.fromStream(InputStream) // stream is written to bytearray - native code cannot use Java Streams or pdfView.fromSource(DocumentSource) or pdfView.fromAsset(String)
     .pages(0, 2, 1, 3, 3, 3) // all pages are displayed by default
-    .enableSwipe(true)
-    .swipeHorizontal(false)
+    .enableSwipe(true) // allows to block changing pages using swipe .swipeHorizontal(false)
     .enableDoubletap(true)
     .defaultPage(0)
-    .onDraw(onDrawListener)
-    .onLoad(onLoadCompleteListener)
-    .onPageChange(onPageChangeListener)
+    .onDraw(onDrawListener) // allows to draw something on a provided canvas, above the current page .onLoad(onLoadCompleteListener) // called after document is loaded and starts to be rendered .onPageChange(onPageChangeListener)
     .onPageScroll(onPageScrollListener)
     .onError(onErrorListener)
-    .enableAnnotationRendering(false)
-    .password(null)
+    .onRender(onRenderListener) // called after document is rendered for the first time .enableAnnotationRendering(false) // render annotations (such as comments, colors or forms) .password(null)
     .scrollHandle(null)
-    .load();
+    .enableAntialiasing(true) // improve rendering a little bit on low-res screens .load();
 ```

-* `enableSwipe` is optional, it allows you to block changing pages using swipe
 * `pages` is optional, it allows you to filter and order the pages of the PDF as you need
-* `onDraw` is also optional, and allows you to draw something on a provided canvas, above the current page

 ## Scroll handle